open main page here with limited thumbnails open main page here with ALL thumbnails

 burl veneer

-burl veneer from a vendors whose pics make many woods look green regardless of the true color --- the actual wood is certainly more tan than green, although it could well have a noticible green tinge
+burl veneer from a vendors whose pics make many woods look green regardless of the true color --- the actual wood is certainly more tan than green, although it could well have a noticeable green tinge

 listed as "flamed" burl veneer

-american chestnut reclaimed planks --- very old which probably accounts for the deep brown color
+American chestnut reclaimed planks --- very old which probably accounts for the deep brown color

 American wormy chestnut --- 3 views of the same board